ArneBinder/pie-datasets/dataset_builders/pie/argmicro/README.md

     - `tail` (tuple, annotation type: `LabeledAnnotationCollection`, target: `adus`)
     - `label` (str, optional), values: `sup`, `exa`, `reb`, `und` (see [here](https://huggingface.co/datasets/DFKI-SLT/argmicro/blob/main/argmicro.py#L37) for reference, but note that helper relations `seg` and `add` are not there anymore, see above).

-See [here](https://github.com/ArneBinder/pie-modules/blob/main/src/pie_modules/annotations.py) for the annotation type definitions.
+See [here](https://github.com/ArneBinder/pie-documents/blob/main/src/pie_documents/annotations.py) for the annotation type definitions.

 ## Document Converters

 The dataset provides document converters for the following target document types:

-- `pie_modules.documents.TextDocumentWithLabeledSpansAndBinaryRelations`
+- `pie_documents.documents.TextDocumentWithLabeledSpansAndBinaryRelations`
   - `LabeledSpans`, converted from `ArgMicroDocument`'s `adus`
     - labels: `opp`, `pro`
     - if an ADU contains multiple spans (i.e. EDUs), we take the start of the first EDU and the end of the last EDU as the boundaries of the new `LabeledSpan`.
 We also raise exceptions if any newly created `LabeledSpan`s overlap.